JacekJagosz/Easythreed-X1-PrusaSlicer-config/README.md

 Then go to PrusaSlicer, select File -> Import -> Import Config and find the `EasythreedX1.ini` file you just downloaded.

 ## My setup
-I have an early Easythreed X1 without part cooling fan, and instead I use a PC 120MM fan standing next to the printer and connected to fan header in the electronics box.
+I have an early Easythreed X1 without part cooling fan, and instead I used a PC 120MM fan standing next to the printer or 4010 centrifugal fun with simple duck, both connected to fan header in the electronics box.
+They unfortunately provide better cooling from one side (visible in extreme situations), and need improvement.

 I print in higher quality PET-G, which requies less cooling than PLA, but needs better tuning to avoid stringing.
+I also bought PLA just to test this profile with most people print with, and it works really well, but PET-G is better suited for this printer.

 My printer seems to suffer from less backlash than some others, so it seems frame of my frame is more rigid and I can get away with higher acceleration jerk settings.